About Us

 Simply send us an e-mail and let us know what you have in mind.
 I'm certain we can work out a solution: carnivalesquefilm@gmail.com.
 You can also find us on Facebook.

-Carnivalesque has screened their films in Sundance, SXSW, Toronto, Tribeca, Hot Docs, Human Rights Watch, IDFA, CPH: DOX, Rome, and the Museum of Modern Art.
-The Sundance Channel, Documentary Channel, Link TV, Free Speech TV, NHK, Current, Scandinavian, New Zealand, European, Middle Eastern, and Australian television stations have broadcast their movies.
-Currently they are completing a feature documentary titled FOUR MOMENTS.
+Carnivalesque has screened their films in Sundance, SXSW, Rotterdam, Toronto, Visions du Reel, Vienna, Tribeca, Hot Docs, Human Rights Watch, IDFA, CPH: DOX, Rome, and the Museum of Modern Art.
+The Sundance Channel, PBS (POV), BBC, ARTE, DR, Documentary Channel, Link TV, Free Speech TV, NHK, Current TV, Scandinavian, New Zealand, European, Middle Eastern, and Australian television stations have broadcast their movies.